luandretta/network/README.md

 *Could Have*

 * reshare other people's posts, so that I can share their thoughts with my followers.
-* message other users, so that I can get in touch with them privately.
 * report posts to admins, so that I can notify inappropriate content.
 * block users, so that I can hide my content from unwanted users.
+* reset my password, so that I can regain access to my account.